qtlHD/qtlHD/doc/input/mapping_inputs.md

 Where the phenotype names are listed in the symbols file.
 The optional name row is ignored by qtlHD as it starts with a Hash symbol.

+Phenotypic values can have types.
+E.g. floating point (which is the default type), integer, binary, discrete, and perhaps ranges.
+These are defined in the header, using the phenotype names:

+        # --- Type Phenotypes begin
+        Sex Discrete                        # types are automatically found from data P1  Float                           # double precision value with floating point (default) P2  Integer
+        P3  Ranges 0..1 1..4 4..112 112..$  # valid ranges
+        P4  Discrete  T,N,S                 # predefined discrete types
+        P5  Integer 1..$                    # only values larger than 1
+        ...
+        # --- Type Phenotypes end

+Note that types are not symbols.
+A symbol, defined in the symbol file, represents a simple value expansion.
+A type says someting about possible values.
+When a type is illegal (say a float for an int), or a type falls outside a predefined set, which can be checked with P2, P3, P4, and P5, the software should throw an error.